RPG-IO/rpg-io/docs/configuration.md

 * `tag` - Unique id for the object across all game objects.
 * `position` - Position of the object in the location.
 See examples.
 * `assetPath` - Path to the asset representing this game object.
-As any path, it must be eiter absolute or relative to the engine's source root.
+As any path, it must be eiter absolute or relative to **assets directory**.
     Aliases: `asset-path`, `asset`.
 * *(optional)* `onClick` - Configuration for the action to be triggered when user clicks on the object.
 See [action configuration](#action-configuration).
     Aliases: `onPress`, `on-press`, `on-click`.